Recruitment

 Viewing and Downloading CVs

-From the seeker's entity drawer, you can view uploaded documents inline or download them to your local machine.
+From the seeker drawer, you can view uploaded documents inline or download them to your local machine.
 Documents are displayed as file cards with a type icon (PDF, Word, or image), file name, and file size.
 Click a document to preview it in the browser, or use the download button to save it locally.

 Managing Multiple Documents